svilupp/AIHelpMe.jl/docs/src/advanced.md

 # Advanced

-To be updated...

-## Using Ollama models
+## Using Ollama Models
-AIHelpMe can use Ollama models, but the knowledge packs are available for only one embedding model: "nomic-embed-text"!
+AIHelpMe can use Ollama models (locally-hosted models), but the knowledge packs are available for only one embedding model: "nomic-embed-text"!

 You must set `model_embedding="nomic-embed-text"` and `truncate_dimension=0` (maximum dimension available) for everything to work correctly!